Buying An Investment Property In Brisbane? Here Are Our Inspector’s Top Tips!

 Protect yourself against costly risks and give yourself bargaining power with a detailed building and pest inspection.
 Your potential buy may look like a gem at first glance, but on closer inspection there could be underlying issues that will come back to bite you.
 You want to make money from your investment property, not lose it!

-Being informed of any issues before you buy will allow you to negotiate the house price with the seller.
+Being informed of any issues before you buy will allow you to bargain with the seller.
 This could mean a reduction in price or the seller repairing the issue before settlement.

 If you are in the market for buying an investment property in Brisbane, a thorough building and pest inspection is vital.
 Qualified and experienced, with detailed Brisbane suburb knowledge, Action Property Inspections inspectors will give you all the information you need to make the right investment decision.